okx-code/Rankup3/README.md

 ## Installation

-Rankup can be compiled with the `gradle build` command.
+Rankup can be compiled with the `gradlew build` command.
 The compiled plugin jar will be in the `/build/libs` directory.
+A gradle wrapper is included, so installation of Gradle is not necessary.

 ## Translation